Nguyễn Phương Khánh: Media and environmental activism

-She arrived in Colombia on August 20, 2019 with a grand welcome at the El Dorado International Airport to judge in the Miss Earth Colombia 2019 where she was reunited with Miss Earth Water 2018 Valeria Ayos.
-Along with the candidates of Miss Earth Colombia 2019, she visited the Colombian Ministry of Environment and Sustainable Development in Bogota and at the conclusion of the pageant, the jury which included Phương Khánh proclaimed Yenny Carrillo as the winner to participate in the Miss Earth 2019 in October in the Philippines.
+She arrived in Colombia on August 20, 2019, with a grand welcome at the El Dorado International Airport to judge in the Miss Earth Colombia 2019 where she was reunited with Miss Earth Water 2018 Valeria Ayos.
+Along with the candidates of Miss Earth Colombia 2019, she visited the Colombian Ministry of Environment and Sustainable Development in Bogotá and at the conclusion of the pageant, the jury which included Phương Khánh proclaimed Yenny Carrillo as the winner to participate in the Miss Earth 2019 in October in the Philippines.

 On August 26, 2019, Phương Khánh and other Vietnamese celebrities called the attention of the media regarding the 2019 Amazon rainforest wildfires in which she shared an article on how people can help prevent the Amazon forest from being destroyed.

 After her trip in Colombia, she proceeded to New Delhi, India and was joined by Miss Earth Water 2018, Valeria Ayos from Colombia to serve as one of the judges in the selection of Miss Earth India 2019 under the organization, Miss Divine Beauty Pageant in which she crowned Tejaswini Manogna as the winner on August 31, 2019.
 In addition to the pageant crowning, she also performed social work activities, tree planting, and environmental protection and community awareness campaign and received an "Award of Excellence" from The Earth Saviors Foundation based in India.

 After the Miss Earth India 2019 final night, Phuong Khanh immediately moved to Malaysia as the representative of Carousel Productions and served as one of the jury for the Miss Earth Malaysia 2019 pageant that took place on September 6, 2019.
 A commemorative postage stamp with her photo was issued by the Government of Malaysia in honor to her visit to the country to promote environmental protection and to attend the Miss Earth Malaysia 2019.

 During her reign as Miss Earth, she had traveled to the Philippines, Vietnam, Réunion Island, Singapore, United States, Japan, Colombia, India, Malaysia to fulfill her duties.
 She also spent her prize after winning the pageant and visited Hong Kong, Malaysia, The Netherlands, France, Belgium, Germany, and Australia to meet with her pageant sponsors, supporters, and relatives.